microsoft/qlib/docs/component/report.rst

 .. note::
     - Information Coefficient
-        The `Pearson correlation coefficient` series between the latest `label` and the `label` `lag` days ago of stocks in portfolio on each trading day.
+        - The `Pearson correlation coefficient` series between `labels` and `prediction scores` of stocks in portfolio.
+        - The graphics reports can be used to evaluate the `prediction scores`.

 .. image:: ../_static/img/analysis/analysis_model_IC.png
     :align: center